-Time Series Lab allows the inclusion of several unobserved components.
+We included several time-varying components in the model.
 The extracted components for location and scale are presented in Figure 2 and 3.
-We note that the signal for location is decomposed into a persistent AR2 processes ($\phi_1 + \phi_2 = 0.996$) and an AR1 process that takes the short(er) run shocks into account albeit relatively persistent as well with ($\phi = 0.863$).
+We note that the signal for location is decomposed into a persistent AR2 processes ( $\phi_1 + \phi_2 = 0.996$ ) and an AR1 process that takes the short(er) run shocks into account albeit relatively persistent as well with $\phi = 0.863$ .
 The sum of two autoregressive components can be seen as a long memory process, see (Harvey, 2013, p91) for long memory in location/scale models and Fernandes et al. (2014) for long memory in VIX modelling.